Ulle84/UllesSourceCode/ImageProcessing/Notes.md

   * test that move-constructor and move-operator are used, otherwise this operations will be very "expensive"
   * test: imageEroded = image.erode(blub);
   * test: image = image.erode(blub);
+* define reference point for rotation with angle: top-left-corner vs. center

 # Ideas
 * rectangle with orientation-angle